Motion made, and Question proposed, That this House do now adjourn.—(James Morris.)

 “represents a threat to cultural life”.

-Traders could be forced to shut up shop, families may have to look for new incomes and the jewel of Latin Village could shatter and ultimately be swept away.
+Traders could be forced to shut up shop, families may have to look for new incomes and the jewel of the Latin Village could shatter and ultimately be swept away.

 The second vision for the future of Wards Corner is the “community plan”, proposed in a planning application to the council by the West Green Road and Seven Sisters Development Trust.
 Earlier versions of the community plan have had planning permission, but you would not know that from the public statements of Haringey Council, Transport for London or the developer.
 The community plan outlines a vision for a high-quality, tasteful restoration of the Wards Corner building to its former glory and its use as a community asset and space, rather than demolition of the Wards Corner department store building.
 The plan says: